Harvey Guzzini Lucerna Floor Lamp

 Manufacturer: Harvey Guzzini, via Mariano Guzzini, 37.
 62019, Recanati, Italy.
 Today named iGuzzini.

-Often famous designers are linked to this lamp, but it is a design of the internal design team of the company.
-At that time led by Luigi Massoni.
+Often famous designers are linked to this lamp, but it is a design by Luigi Massoni.

 iGuzzini illuminazione was established in June 1958 by Raimondo Guzzini (born 1928) under the name Harvey Creazioni.
 Harvey is derived from the famous movie ‘Harvey’ with James Stuart and the invisible rabbit Harvey from 1950.